cappy-pugliese/cappy_popgen_project/Part2_finishing-the-project.md

 $VCF
 ```

-Full script can be found [here](code/scripts/03_bcfview.sh)
+Full script can be found [here](/code/scripts/03_bcfview.sh)

 Afterwards, I reran Plink on the 2 new vcfs.
-This time around I used Plink 2.0 instead of version 1.90.beta.4.4, because I was able to download the newer version of the software onto the cluster.
-Then I reran PCAngsd for both and processed them through R to make graphs.
+This time around I used **Plink 2.0** instead of version 1.90.beta.4.4, because I was able to download the newer version of the software onto the cluster.
+Then I reran PCAngsd for both and processed them through R to make graphs (using similar code as before).
+These new R scripts can be found in the [R_code](/code/R_code/) folder.

 ------------------------------------------------------------------------